patrikx3/gitlist/README.md

 Done, just put on your server, nothing to build:
 https://github.com/patrikx3/gitlist/releases

+## There is a changing break
+Before, everything was in the `root` of the web server.

+Which is not secure.

+For now, you can create a folder eg. `/var/www/gitlist.me.com/` and make sure, that you server does not point to `/var/www/gitlist.me.com/`, but instead, point to `/var/www/gitlist.me.com/public`.

 ### v1.2.0 - unreleased / in progress

 * In submodules, if the "submodule" and "path" is not the same, it chokes (it should work the submodule name and path are not the same)
   * Works
     * submodule "path/name"